wikiepeidia/ROBLOX-HttpError-ConnectFail/README.md

 --------------------------- Retry Cancel ---------------------------
 ![ERROR](https://github.com/wikiepeidia/ROBLOX-HttpError-ConnectFail/blob/main/screenshot_1721565764.png)

 This script is mainly for Bee Swarm macroing, which checks for the strange HTTP error message on ROBLOX, presses retry, and the Natro macro will automatically restart.
-I have no idea why this happened during Beesmas.
 This weird error appears to occur only on ROBLOX; other websites are fine (the fact that if you use multiple ROBLOX instances, this error still appears even when one is running is odd.
 The router is useless).
 Credit: ChatGPT, GitHub Copilot
 Usage: Run the script, click start, and run your Natro macro.
 Commands used: